Edited by Adrienne Jansen, with Clare Arnot, Danushka Devinda and Wesley Hollis

 More of Us is a companion book to All of Us, a collection of poems by Adrienne Jansen and Carina Gallegos, published by Landing Press in 2018.

-Available from March 2019 from Landing Press and good New Zealand bookstores.
+Available from Landing Press and good New Zealand bookstores.

 Landing Press is a small cooperative press based in Wellington.
 It focusses mainly, but not entirely, on poetry.